Retail Trends 2017

 The Amazon Dash button comes to mind.
 Smart and easy to use, Dash promised CPGs literally at the touch of a finger.
 The Wall Street Journal reported earlier this year, however, that while Dash continued to expand by adding more brands and products to the long list of items that can be ordered via buttons installed in the homes of Amazon Prime members, it turned out that most customers rarely or never use them.
 (Reasons range from forgetfulness to the idea that Dash is an attempt to disconnect shoppers from the amount of money they’re spending.)

 This year we will see pioneering retailers backing out of the home a bit, and using connected devices to streamline in-store shopping and communication with shoppers.
-As McKinsey points out, a few examples of IoT include merchants using in-store devices to automatically ring up customers, track real-time shopping behaviors and send tailored offers to customers triggered by the shopper’s interactions with displays and product.
+As McKinsey points out, a few trends connected to IoT include merchants using in-store devices to automatically ring up customers, track real-time shopping behaviors and send tailored offers to customers triggered by the shopper’s interactions with displays and product.

 A major goal for retailers in 2017 will be developing more tightly bound relationships with the shopper.
 That means always being wherever she is, ready and open for business.